The Best ADHD Planner

 Leantime is a project management system built for ADHD by experienced project managers with ADHD.If you’re currently looking for an the best planners for ADHD, we’re going to suggest something a bit out of the box compared to other planners.

-Though considered a project management system, the tool offers a unique approach to digital planning and time management — allowing you to reap traditional digital planners’ benefits while improving our natural intrinsic motivation.
+Though considered a project management system, the tool offers a unique approach to digital planning and time management — allowing you to reap traditional planners’ benefits while improving our natural intrinsic motivation.

 Building features based on scientific approaches to increasing dopamine and boosting our brain’s drive, Leantime offers a new approach to work management apps, organizing your calendar, and traditional paper planners.